 The following are the addition rules for integers:

-- Addition of two positive integer is a positive integer
+- Addition of two positive integers is a positive integer

-- Addition of two negative integer is a negative integer
+- Addition of two negative integers is a negative integer

 - While adding positive and negative integer, subtract the integers and use the sign of the largest integer number